waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 ```
 What is going on here?  **It is very important that you understand this error message**.
 Your code is running in two different environments.
 One is provided by RSpec, the other by `irb`.
 Take some time to discuss this with your pair partner.
 Ask an [Alumni Helper](https://github.com/makersacademy/course/blob/master/toc.md#resources) or coach to explain it if you don't understand.

-Add the `require_relative 'bike'` back in and repeat the feature test in `irb`.
+Add the `require_relative 'bike'` back in and repeat the test in IRB.
 It should work now, or at least get you as far as:

 ```
 2.2.2 :003 > bike = station.release_bike